azerothcore/azerothcore-wotlk/pull_request_template.md

 ## SOURCE:
 <!-- If you can, include a source that can strengthen your claim -->
-- [ ] The changes promoted by this pull request have been validated through live research (checked on live servers)
+The changes have been validated through
+- [ ] Live research (checked on live servers)
-- [ ] The changes promoted by this pull request have been validated through sniffs (remember to share them with the opensource community!)
+- [ ] Sniffs (remember to share them with the open source community!)
+- [ ] Video evidence, knowledge databases or other public sources (e.g forums, Wowhead, etc.)
-- [ ] The changes promoted by this pull request come partially or entirelly from another project (cherry-pick). **Cherry-picks must be commited using the proper --author tag in order to be accepted, thus crediting the original authors, unless otherwise unable to be found**
+- [ ] The changes promoted by this pull request come partially or entirely from another project (cherry-pick). **Cherry-picks must be commited using the proper --author tag in order to be accepted, thus crediting the original authors, unless otherwise unable to be found**

 ## Tests Performed:
 <!-- Does it build without errors?
 Did you test in-game?
 What did you test?
 On which OS did you test?
 Describe any other tests performed -->
+This PR has been:
-- [ ] This pull request has been tested in-game by the author.
+- [ ] Tested in-game by the author.
-- [ ] This pull request has been tested by the community.
+- [ ] Tested in-game by other community members/someone else other than the author/has been live on production servers.
-- [ ] This pull request has requires further testing and may have edge cases to be tested.
+- [ ] This pull request requires further testing and may have edge cases to be tested.

 ## How to Test the Changes: